The-Bigger-Pie/getting-started-workshop/tutorials/setting-up-project.md

 So lets get started with `git`

-if you haven't installed it yet and also don't have set up you ssh key do the following steps.
+If you haven't installed it yet and also don't have set up you ssh key do the following steps.
 Otherwise you can jump to the next [subchapter](#setting-up-a-git-project).

 before you can install git, you need to make sure you have a packet manager.
 For MacOS that is for example `homebrew`.